kata-ai/kata-platform-docs/docs/modules/introduction.md

 1. To remove the module, you have to make sure it's in **Inactive** state.
 2. Click **Remove Module**.
 Next, confirm the module removal by clicking **I understand, remove anyway**.
+3. Go to Deploy menu to re-deploy your bot
+4. Finally, your module will be removed